ETX-ASU/prt/NOTES.md

+## BUG FIXING

 # Next steps.

+1. When an "added phase" is created, we create it in the DB with new id and associated default data, then we take the instructor to the "edit assignment" page.
+(It's like the dupe process.)
+From there, the instructor makes changes and saves it.
+      1. Both the Boiler's AssignmentCreator.js and AssignmentEditor.js incorporate the PhaseCreator.js which shows the UI for creating either a RootAssignment, ReviewSessionPhase, or DraftPhase.
+It holds the "MainSettings" editor which include the assignment Title, AutoScore & AutoScoreAutoSubmit settings.
+         1. RootAssignment has: RubricEditor & DraftEditor
+         2. ReviewSessionPhase has: ReviewSettingsEditor
+         3. DraftPhase has: DraftEditor

 1. When teacher hits the "Create Peer Review Session" this should route them through the "Instructor Dashboard" to show them a "ReviewSessionCreator" screen OR "AdditionalDraftCreator" screen.
 (The AssignmentCreator screen